 As a marketer, you’re probably a pro at email marketing.
 You’ve come to realize the enormous potential that email marketing holds, and you’re already leveraging it (with precaution, of course).
-Research studies show that you can expect a return of about $ 32 (dollar, dollar bill yo) for every dollar invested in email marketing.
+Research studies on email marketing metrics show that you can expect a return of about $ 32 (dollar, dollar bill yo) for every dollar invested in email marketing.

 But is that all there is to email marketing?

-Well, before you wade through email marketing’s depths, we suggest you take a step back and assess your goals.
+Well, before you wade through email marketing metrics’ depths, we suggest you take a step back and assess your goals.
 What do you seek to achieve through this campaign?
 Are you looking to grow your subscriber base or generate more leads?
 Is this the best marketing strategy for your goal?

 Once you’ve checked all those boxes, it is now time to execute your marketing strategy.
 But unless you monitor the campaign metrics, no matter how much effort you have put in, you may be unable to maximize the business outcomes.